Resolvconf

 The resolvconf program addresses this problem.
 It acts as an intermediary between programs that supply name server information (e.g., DHCP clients) and programs that use name server information (e.g., resolvers).
 When resolvconf is properly installed, the resolv.conf file is replaced by a symbolic link to /etc/resolvconf/run/resolv.conf and the resolver instead uses the dynamically generated linked file.
 In a system without resolvconf, the file is normally maintained manually or by a collection of scripts.
 The scripts may cause problems, because there is no program to control access to the file.
 Resolvconf controls access to the file, allowing many programs to use it at the same time.

 resolvconf cannot easily be disabled on some systems.
 On FreeBSD it can be disabled by placing resolvconf=NO in resolvconf.conf(5).

 In securely administered environments the resolvconf program (or daemon, depending on the implementation) causes uneasiness since it interferes with the containment of resolv.conf security vulnerabilities, making changes to it without authorization.
 (Centralized change management, or centralized compliance, requires that system changes cannot be made from the sidelines.)

+By default, resolvconf is often replaced by systemd-resolved on modern operating systems, which provides a stub resolver in addition to managing resolv.conf.
+Fedora Linux switched to systemd-resolved as of version 33, and Ubuntu since version 16.10.